bdwashbu/ScalaAsm/README.md

 #### Implementing x86

 Intel and others have worked on x86 since 1978 and it has grown into a very large instruction set.
-There are around 700 instructions and each one could have up to 35 different types of inputs!
+There are way over 700 instructions and each one could have up to 35 different types of inputs!
 To put this into programming terms - most instructions are overloaded at least a couple times.
-There are around 1300 instructions needing to be implemented if you want to be thorough.
+There are more than 1300 instructions needing to be implemented if you want to be thorough.
 The Intel x86 spec is 3300 pages, after all.

 There are far too many x86 instructions to maintain the code behind them manually.
 It would be very difficult to make changes.
 To get around this, Scala x86 uses auto-generated instruction code definitions which comes from a master x86 XML file.
 The source XML can be found in references below.